sensu/sensu-victorops-handler/README.md

 ## Overview

-The Sensu VictorOps Handler is a [Sensu Handler][6] for sending events to The [VictorOps][11] incident response platform.
+The Sensu VictorOps Handler is a [Sensu Handler][6] for sending events to the [VictorOps][11] incident response platform.

 ## Files